 STANFORD NEURODIVERSITY SUMMIT

 The theme of this year's Stanford Neurodiversity Summit is "Scaling Up the Neurodiversity at Work Initiative".
-This summit is a unique conference bringing together neurodiverse/neurodivergent individuals and jobseekers, employers, service agencies, educators and students, parents, and professionals from all areas of the field.
-The conference will feature a job fair and reverse job fair (employers visit the job-seekers) and panels covering a variety of topics.
+This virtual summit is a unique conference bringing together neurodiverse/neurodivergent individuals, employers, service agencies, educators and students, parents, and professionals from all areas of the field.
 See below for a preliminary schedule of the summit.

-We are planning the conference with Universal Design in mind, to maximize accessibility and inclusion; we want neurodiverse individuals to come, be comfortable, and be able to participate.
+We are planning the conference with Universal Design in mind, to maximize accessibility and inclusion; we want neurodiverse individuals to participate.
 See the "What We're Doing Differently" section below for more information about accessibility and how we're including neurodiverse/neurodivergent perspectives.

 Sponsored by the Department of Psychiatry & Behavioral Sciences and the Stanford Neurodiversity Project.

 Registration: General registration is free and open until October 10th.
 Register today to enjoy the scheduled activities in the summit.